 Every patient, in every community in NSW, deserves the right to safe care through mandatory nurse-patient ratios.

-The strike meetings decided to escalate the campaign.
+In 2014, our campaign continues.
 The first step is getting 100,000 names on the Ratios petition.
 So download the petition and start getting signatures!